Mercer Williams House at Monterey Square in Savannah GA

 Sorrel-Weed House is also believed to be built on part of the battleground and has soldier buried beneath it.

 Guests claim feelings of dread or being choked when they come into the house.
 Guests get drowsy or feel ill when they visit the slave chambers.
-And there just seems to be the same dark presence in the house as there is in the park, But the most infamous hauntings are the photos guests get with orbs and even images of ghosts!
+And there just seems to be the same dark presence in the house as there is in the park, But the most common hauntings are the photos guests get with orbs and even images of ghosts!

 Marshall House